What Should Every Modern Classroom Have?

-This could’ve been categorized somewhere above–learning tools that adapt to student growth, for example.
+For example, this could’ve been categorized somewhere above–learning tools that adapt to student growth.
 And it’s not the most elegant or creative entry on the list.

-But in the modern era of ed reform, it’s hard to imagine a great classroom without great data–great data that’s packaged in ways that make teaching easier.
+But in the modern era of education reform, it’s hard to imagine a great classroom without great data- great data packaged in ways that make teaching easier.

 14. Good ideas

-Whether students are learning from good ideas or creating them on their own, what we refer to as a ‘good idea’ often refers to a new, interesting, or creative thought: a new way to solve an old problem, an interesting perspective, etc.
+Whether students are learning from good ideas or creating them independently, what we call a ‘good idea’ often refers to a new, interesting, or creative thought: a new way to solve an old problem or an interesting perspective.

 And classrooms should be full of them.